Fatman (2020 film): Plot

-The plot then follows Billy Wenan, an amoral pernicious child who lives with his old money grandmother and is the quintessential vicious child who commits several despicable acts against people he considers inferiors.
-On Christmas Eve, Billy receives a lump of coal from Chris and rather than seeing this as his just reward is affronted and swears revenge on the “fatman”.
-Billy then hires his oft used personal hit man, Jonathan Miller, to assassinate Chris.
-Miller, who also harbors a bitter childhood grudge against Chris, gladly accepts and sets off on a killing spree until he successfully coerces a Postal Service supervisor for Chris's confidential postal address.
-Making his way to North Peak, Miller stalks Chris to the farm and covertly infiltrates Chris's workshop until an elf raises the alarm.
-Now uncovered, Miller kills most of the US Army guards, Captain Jacobs, and lastly blows up the workshop.
+Billy Wenan, an immoral and pernicious boy who lives with his ailing old money grandmother, is the quintessential vicious child who commits despicable acts against people he considers his inferiors.
+On Christmas Eve, Billy receives a lump of coal from Chris, swears revenge, and hires hit man Jonathan Miller to assassinate Chris.
+Harboring his own bitter childhood grudge against Chris, Miller sets off on a killing spree, finds Chris collecting his mail from the post office, and follows him to his home.
+On Chris's farm, Miller kills the US Army guards and infiltrates the workshop until an elf worker raises the alarm.
+Jacobs evacuates the workers before Miller kills him and blows up the workshop.

-In a final standoff, Chris calls out Miller by name to stop his twisted ways and gains the upper hand in their fight, but Miller fatally wounds Chris using a hidden blade and then shoots Chris dead.
-Ruth afterwards shoots Miller dead.
-As Ruth and the elves weep over Chris, he begins to move and begins recovering from his injuries.
-Backtracking Miller's assignment, Chris and Ruth pay a visit to Billy and interrupt him poisoning his grandmother’s milk to cover his check forgeries.
-Irritated, Chris drinks the milk, identifies the poison, further indicating that he does not succumb to injury or illness, an earlier scene showing a bullet wound having healed perfectly first indicates this, and admits he has become lax when dealing with children like Billy.
-Chris warns Billy that from now on he will come for vicious children in the night as they sleep if they harm people.
-Back at the workshop, Chris, Ruth, and the elves start rebuilding the workshop bigger and better with renewed confidence in the future.
+Chris fights Miller and gains the upper hand, but Miller wounds Chris using a hidden blade and then shoots Chris in the head, leaving him for dead.
+Ruth kills Miller afterwards, and Chris recovers from his injuries.
+Backtracking Miller's assignment, Chris and Ruth pay a visit to Billy and interrupt him spiking his grandmother's milk with fentanyl to cover his check forgeries.
+Irritated, Chris admits he has become lax when dealing with vicious children, and warns Billy that he will deal with him if he torments his fellow humans again.
+Back at the farm, Chris, Ruth, and the elves start rebuilding the workshop bigger and better with renewed confidence in the future.